vidyambadipudi/mango-rabbit/README.md

 1. Describe how to release a java library using maven.
 2. Describe how to test a java library, and integrate testing into the release process.
 3. Discuss how to release a java application.
+What should be taken into account with respect to secure configuration parameters, differences between test, development and production environments.

 ## Written exercises